bitcoin/bitcoin/doc/zmq.md

 is assumed that the ZeroMQ port is exposed only to trusted entities, using other means such as firewalling.

-Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
+Note that for `*block` topics, when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.
-Also note that no notification occurs if the tip was in the active chain - this is the case after calling invalidateblock RPC.
+Also note that no notification will occur if the tip was in the active chain--as would be the case after calling invalidateblock RPC.
+In contrast, the `sequence` topic publishes all block connections and disconnections.

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using.
 Dashd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.

+The `sequence` topic refers specifically to the mempool sequence number, which is also published along with all mempool events.
+This is a different sequence value than in ZMQ itself in order to allow a total ordering of mempool events to be constructed.